Information for Families considering the support of a Home Sharer

 - London Service – Fees £150 + VAT [£180 per month], which equates to under £6 per day

-- Outer London and City Service – In other UK Cities and London suburbs our fees are £125 + VAT [£150 per month], which is under £5 per day.
-We charge a nominal introduction fee with the first invoice.
+- Other Cities and Country Service – In other UK Cities and Country our fees are £125 + VAT [£150 per month], which is under £5 per day

 The Sharer is normally responsible for paying for his / her own food and phone bills.

 Length of share

 We undertake to look for Sharers who will be in a position to commit to living with the Family for at least one year and most arrangements last for at least a year.
 However, we understand that situations can change on both sides and a 30 day notice period is included in all agreements.